Rentec Direct has made it easy to print checks directly from the software and is compatible with the most popular check types available (see below).

 - Right-click on a Property and choose Post Expense from the drop-down menu

 - In Transaction Details, under the Expense Type use the drop-down menu to choose Print Check

 - Fill in the details of the check to be printed:

 - enter the Amount of the payment

 - choose the Bank from which this check will be drawn

 - enter a Memo which will show on the check memo line if you wish.

-- In the Description Assigned To field, start typing the first few letters of your payee.
-If they are in your vendor or owner tables, they will show within the suggestion window.
+- In the Payee field, start typing the first few letters of your payee.
+If they are in your vendor and owner table, they will show within the suggestion window.

 - Click on Post Expense to save.